fieldtrip/website/development/git.md

 	Switched to a new branch 'welcome'

 If you have filed a bug on [Bugzilla](/bugzilla), you could name your new branch *bugXXXX* where XXXX is the number of the bug.
+If you have filed an issue on Github, you could name your new branch *issueXXXX* with the number.
+This helps linking the code suggestions to the discussion on the issue.

 ### 4. Add and edit files